 ABSENCES AND EARLY DISMISSAL/LATE ARRIVALS

-- Students will be responsible for all work missed. - Please check the daily schedule when planning appointments. - Please send in a note for early dismissals, pick-ups, and absences.
+- Students will be responsible for all work missed.
+They should check their Google Classrooms for posted assignments. - Please check the daily schedule when planning appointments. - Please send in a note for early dismissals, pick-ups, and absences.

 BIRTHDAY TREATS